ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 | Auth Tag | 16 bytes | The resulting authentication tag |
 | CipherText | (Size) bytes | The ciphertext |

-The "associated data" for the name is constructed as the following 32 bytes:
+The "associated data" for the metadata is constructed as the following 24 bytes:

 * `<block header>` (8 bytes, 'FMET' + size)
 * `<encryption stamp from the FLX header>` (8 bytes)